Personalized News Recommendation with Context Trees: Evaluation and Comparison

-\emph{Yes, the temporal sequence increases the accuracy.} \end{enumerate} Figure~\ref{fig:perso_Z} shows that the VMM recommender system performs better than fixed $k$-order Markov chain recommenders such as the ones by Zimdars et al \cite{Zimdars2001}.
-In Figure~\ref{fig:perso}, we consider only personalized items.
-For each approach, we removed the popular items from the recommendation set $\mathcal{R}$, and get a reduced set $\mathcal{R}_P = \mathcal{R} \setminus \mathcal{R}_T$.
-The set $\mathcal{R}_T$ contains the most popular news stories recommended by the most-popular approach.
-Therefore, the set $\mathcal{R}_P$ has only personalized recommendations.

-In addition, the weights of the experts for the VMM recommender system are well distributed over the space even for long sequences (Fig.~\ref{fig:VMM_weights}).
-If the sequence is not important, the weights of the experts for depths higher than 1 would have been set to 0.
+When we look at the general accuracy of CT recommender systems (Fig.~\ref{fig:noperso}), their performance is close to the existing techniques.
+However when we consider only personalized items (Fig.~\ref{fig:perso}), CT recommender systems outperform current techniques, showing that the order of the model is important.
+Indeed, we observed that the weights of the experts are well distributed over the space even for long sequences.
+If the sequence is not important, the weights of the experts would have been 0 except for the root expert, resulting in a performance similar to Z-$1$.